 The "ROM LOGIC" Circuit Board

 As mentioned earlier, Computer Design Corp. initially entered the calculator business not by selling calculators, but selling design ideas to other calculator manufacturers.
 The intellectual property that Computer Design Corp. had was the general purpose set of chips that could be microprogrammed to form just about any type of calculator.
-This first-generation chipset was designated the "HTL" chipset.
-Computer Design Corp. contracted out the actual manufacturing of the HTL chips to AMI, one of the early manufacturers of large scale integrated (LSI) circuits in the United States.
+This first-generation chip set was designated the "HTL" chip set.
+Computer Design Corp. contracted out the actual manufacturing of the HTL chips to AMI (American Micro-systems, Inc.), one of the early manufacturers of large scale integrated (LSI) circuits in the United States.
 AMI made its early fortunes fabricating LSI chips for companies that had digital design skills, but no ability to lay out or manufacture IC-based versions of their circuits.

-The brains and personality of the calculator are contained on two plug-in circuit boards.
+The brains and personality of the 122E are contained on two plug-in circuit boards.
 Each board measures approximately 8" x 10", and are populated mostly by the HTL chips.
 The boards plug into a edge connectors, which provide the backplane for communication between the two boards.
-The boards appear to be of a general design, such that different configurations of chips needed for the various machines in the 100-series of calculators can be accommodated by the same circuit boards.
+The circuit boards appear to be of a general design, such that different configurations of chips needed for the various machines in the 100-series of calculators can be accommodated by the same circuit boards.
 A surprisingly small sprinkling of discrete components is mixed in with the IC's -- it appears that very few glue components were needed to tie the various chips together.
 The boards have nomenclature on them indicating their general function.
 The top board is called the "I/O LOGIC" board.
-This board has a number of edge connectors arranged across the back and sides of the board for plugging in the keyboard, display, and I/O expansion subassemblies.
-This board appears to contain all of the necessary logic for interfacing the keyboard and display, decoding and executing the microcode operations, the various mathematics core functions such as the adder/subtractor, and perhaps some of the working registers.
+This board has a number of edge connectors arranged across the back and sides of the board for plugging in the keyboard, display, and I/O expansion sub-assemblies.
+This board contains all of the necessary logic for interfacing the keyboard and display, decoding and executing the microcode operations, the various mathematics core functions such as the adder/subtracter, and perhaps some of the working registers.
 The bottom board is called the "ROM LOGIC" board.
-This board seems to contain the ROM (Read-Only Memory) that contains the microcode that makes up the personality of the machine, the RAM (Random Access Memory) that makes up the memory registers and user program storage of the machine, and the necessary address decoding and timing logic to make the ROM and RAM accessible to the rest of the machine.
+This board contains the ROM (Read-Only Memory) that holds the microcode that makes up the personality of the machine, the RAM (Random Access Memory) that makes up the memory registers and user program storage of the machine, and the necessary address decoding and timing logic to make the ROM and RAM accessible to the rest of the machine.
 The board also appears to be a general design, such that varying configurations of chips can be placed depending on the particular application.

 The 122E "Programmer's Panel"